operaton/operaton-docker/README.md

 # Operaton Docker images

-> Use our [GitHub issue tracker](https://github.com/operaton/operaton/issues) for bug reports or feature requests.
+> Use our [GitHub issue tracker](https://github.com/operaton/operaton-docker/issues) for bug reports or feature requests.
 > For help requests, open a help request topic on the [Operaton forum](https://forum.operaton.org/)

 This Operaton project provides docker images of the latest Operaton releases.
 The images can be used to demonstrate and test the Operaton or can be extended with own process applications.
-It is planned to provide images on the official [docker registry][] for every upcoming release, which includes alpha releases.
+It is planned to provide images on the official [docker registry](https://hub.docker.com/u/operaton) for every upcoming release, which includes snapshot releases.

 The Operaton Docker images are wrappers for the pre-packaged Operaton distributions.
 The pre-packaged distributions are intended for users who want a